 In this step, it’s time to find out if there is a market for your idea.

 Your idea might be amazing but if there is no one interested in it you can’t turn it into a business.

 Therefore it’s important to check out other people in your niche.

-Who would your competitors in the same market place be?
+Who are your competitors/colleagues who are in the same niche?

 What are they offering?

 Make a list with all your potential competitors and write down who they are, what they do, what they are offering and who they are targeting.